lra/mackup/CONTRIBUTING.md

 # How to contribute

+You can:

+- Add or improve the support of an application (Check the [TODO](https://github.com/lra/mackup/labels/TODO) tasks and pick one)
+- Improve the Mackup codebase

 To speed up Pull Request (PR) approval and merger into Mackup, please follow these guidelines:

 - Keep one application supported per PR
 - Add the application to the list of supported applications in README.md
 - Add your change to the WIP section of CHANGELOG.md